-Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
 Machine learning programs build models based on sample data, in order to make predictions or decisions, without being explicitly programmed to do so.

 In today’s world, as data has become the lifeblood of successful business, machine learning can be the key to unlocking the value of corporate, customer or commercial data, enhancing data-driven decisions to give businesses a competitive edge.

 While machine learning might be primarily seen as a ‘tech’ pursuit, it can be applied to almost any business industry, such as retail, healthcare or fintech.
 Any industry that generates data on its customers and activities can use machine learning to process and analyse that data to inform their strategic objectives and business decisions.